c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 184 AD the Roman General Ulpius Marcellus defeated the Scottish Picts tribe in battle and temporarily ended 4 years of continuous war.

 208 AD After a series of later major Pict raids Emperor Septimius Severus arrived in Britain to secure the frontier with Pictland, and repaired parts of the Antonine wall.
 Although this re-occupation only lasted a few years, the wall is sometimes referred to by later Roman historians as the Severan Wall.
-Once again Hadrian's Wall became the last line of defence for the next two hundred years against the Scottish Picts.
+Later again Hadrian's Wall became the last line of defence for the next two hundred years against the Scottish Picts.

 350 AD Old King Coel Hen born (Old King Cole of Nursery rhymes), later becomes King of the 'Old North' (Lands to the South of Hadrian's Wall)